josefs/meta-paper/paper.md

 The library meta-repa comes with a set of guarantees towards the programmer.
 These contracts helps the programmer understand the efficiency of a particular program.
-They also how precisely when a programmer can introduce abstraction without losing any performance.
+They also show precisely when a programmer can introduce abstraction without losing any performance.

 * *All types are monomorphised and unboxed*.